-Orange-Lined Angelfish - Medium
+Orange-Lined Angelfish MED

 The Orange-Lined Angelfish has orange to reddish vertical lines down its body.
 It has orange rings around its eyes and its body is light green to gray in color and its tail is black-edged with blue.
 These fish make a great member of your clean-up crew, eating several algae species as well as detritus.

 The Orange Lined Angelfish is one of the hardiest of the Dwarf Angelfish.
 It is also one of the least aggressive which makes it a good choice for your first Angelfish.